 Novelists and playwrights have often seen madness with a "discerning Eye."
 Select a novel or play in which a character's apparent madness or irrational behavior plays an important role.
 Then, write a well-organized essay in which you explain what this delusion or eccentric behavior consists of and how it might be judged reasonable.
 Explain the significance of the "madness" to the work as a whole.
 Do not merely summarize the plot.

-2000: Many works of literature not readily identified with the mystery or detective story genre nonetheless involve the investigation of a mystery.
-In these works, the solution to the mystery may be less important than the knowledge gained in the process of its investigation.
-Choose a novel or play in which one or more of the characters confront a mystery.
-Then write an essay in which you identify the mystery and explain how the investigation illuminates the meaning of the work as a whole.
-Do not merely summarize the plot.
+2002: Morally ambiguous characters-characters whose behavior discourages readers from identifying them as purely evil or purely good-are at the heart of many works of literature.
+Choose a novel or play in which a morally ambiguous character plays a pivotal role.
+Then, write an essay in which you explain how the character can be viewed as morally ambiguous and why his or her moral ambiguity is significant to the work as a whole.
+Avoid mere plot summary.